M61 Vulcan: Ammunition

-Until the late 1980s, the M61 primarily used the M50 series of ammunition in various types, typically firing a 3.5 oz projectile at a muzzle velocity of about 3380 ft/s.
-A variety of armor-piercing incendiary (API), high-explosive incendiary (HEI), and training rounds are available.
+Until the late 1980s, the M61 primarily used the M50 series of ammunition, which includes armor-piercing incendiary, high-explosive incendiary, and training rounds.
+The gun typically fires a 3.5 oz projectile at a muzzle velocity of about 3380 ft/s.

-A new PGU-28/B round was developed in the mid-1980s.
-It is a semi-armor-piercing high-explosive incendiary (SAPHEI) round, providing improvements in range, accuracy, and power over the preceding M56A3 HEI round.
+A new PGU-28/B round was developed in the mid-1980s: a semi-armor-piercing high-explosive incendiary (SAPHEI) round, providing improvements in range, accuracy, and power over the preceding M56A3 HEI round.
 The PGU-28/B is a "low-drag" round designed to reduce in-flight drag and deceleration, and has a slightly increased muzzle velocity of 3450 ft/s.
 However, the PGU-28/B has not been without problems.
 A 2000 USAF safety report noted 24 premature detonation mishaps (causing serious damage in many cases) in 12 years with the SAPHEI round, compared to only two such mishaps in the entire recorded history of the M56 round.
 The report estimated that the PGU-28/B had a potential failure rate 80 times higher than USAF standards permit.
 Due to safety issues, it was limited to emergency wartime use in 2000.